Ghibli Park: History

 Plans for the theme park were first announced in 2017 by Toshio Suzuki, the producer of several of Studio Ghibli's movies, saying the attraction was planned to open in 2020.
 According to the original announcement, the park would focus entirely on the world of My Neighbor Totoro.
 The location chosen was the Aichi's Expo Park, which hosted the World Expo 2005, and already contains a replica of the house of the main characters of My Neighbor Totoro.
 The area, also known as Moricoro Park, was previously chosen to host two exhibitions of the studio, the first in 2008 and the second in 2015.

 In 2019, further information about the state of the theme park was announced, including Studio Ghibli's partnership with the Aichi Prefecture and the Chunichi Shimbun newspaper.
 The new plans included the addition of four other areas to the park based on the other movies by the studio, and a new opening date of late 2022 was given.
 Hayao Miyazaki, co-founder of Studio Ghibli, was said to be taking part in the planning of the park.
+Hayao's son, Goro Miyazaki, is the park's director and lead designer.

 In February 2022, it was announced the park would open on 1 November 2022.
 At the time of its opening, three locations would be available: the "Ghibli's Grand Warehouse", "Hill of Youth", and "Dondoko Forest".
-The second phase of constructions, planned to be concluded late 2023, will add the "Valley of Witches" and "Mononoke Village".
+The second phase of constructions, planned to be concluded late 2023, would add the "Valley of Witches" and "Mononoke Village".
 In June 2022, it was announced that the opening of the Valley of Witches area would be delayed to March 2024.
 It was also announced that there would be a free area next to Mononoke Village, which would house a playground based on The Cat Returns for anyone to play in without charge.